Skip to main content Skip to secondary navigation

 Main content start

-Stanford University is unique in that it owns and manages its own utility and infrastructure systems, namely energy, waste, and water.
-The university is committed to improving the sustainability of all campus operations, including other campus systems outside of utility and infrastructure.
+Stanford University is unique in that it owns and directly manages its own utility and infrastructure systems.
+The university is committed to improving the sustainability of all campus operations, ranging from its natural and built environment to everything in between.

 Learn more about each of the Sustainable Stanford systems: